Mat Hoffman: Hoffman Bikes

+In the summer of 1992, the first Hoffman Bikes production frames became available to the public.
+Although the prototypes were made by Kasten, Hoffman switched to SE Racing for manufacturing.
+Hoffman said, "Precision materials and craftsmanship came with a steep price tag, and I found out I couldn't afford to have Linn Kastan's shop do production.
+Mike Devitt of SE Racing saved the day.
+Mike was another old school BMX guy, and he'd been through the ups and downs of the industry with another legendary company, SE.
+Their machine shop could make a limited run of custom frame and fork sets.
+The condition was, I had to pay for half the batch up front, the other half on delivery "Make me two hundred of these," I told Devitt and sent off the schematic for the Condor with a down payment check for $18,000."

 He developed the Bicycle Stunt (BS) series to give riders a place to compete and to showcase their talents.
 ESPN joined with Hoffman Promotions in 1995 to produce and televise the series each year.

 The growth of Hoffman Promotions gave birth to the Hoffman Sports Association (H.S.A.), the organizing body for BMX Freestyle events worldwide, such as ESPN's X Games and all international X Games bicycle-stunt events.

 Hoffman has produced, directed and hosted several TV series for ESPN including Kids in the Way, HBtv, and Mat's World.
 In February 2008, Hoffman produced and co-hosted Mat Hoffman's Evel Knievel Tribute with Johnny Knoxville, which aired on MTV and featured record-breaking stunts by Travis Pastrana, Trigger Gunn, Allan Cooke and Davin Halford.

+On April 2, 2023, Hoffman hosted a BMX stunt show during the inaugural Thunder Ride and Bike Fest held by the Oklahoma City Thunder.
+Kenny Belaey, Terry Adams and Ryan Williams joined Hoffman.